- KnowledgeShare - White Papers

 DNS blacklists are lists of domains that are known to originate Spam.
 Many anti-spam software programs use these lists to control Spam by refusing any email that originates from one of these domains.
 DNS blacklists are usually maintained by anti-spam organizations or by individuals with an intense dislike for Spam.
 The difficulty with DNS blacklists is the need for objectivity in deciding when to blacklist a domain.
 In order to know that a domain is producing Spam, the offence must be reported.
 Reporting Spam without any anti-abuse mechanism in place, however, leaves nothing to stop people from getting servers added to a DNS blacklist out of malice.
 The obvious solution would be to require a minimum number of reported incidents before blacklisting a server.
 This proves equally unsatisfactory however as a measure to stop Spam mail.
 Anyone who manages large mailing lists knows that a small percentage of people who subscribe subsequently accuse the sender of spamming them when they receive their email.
 Naturally, a company that sends out millions of legitimate commercial emails will receive more accusations of Spam than one that sends out a smaller amount of spam free bulk email.

 The real solution lies in good management.
 A system administrator that knows about Spam, that knows who the large legitimate bulk mailers are and responds rapidly to complaints from unjustly blacklisted domains will ultimately provide a useful service to the Internet community at large.
 There are some well-managed DNS blacklists on the Internet and these can be a useful addition to the feature set of anti spam software.
-Below is a short list of the better known sites:

 - 11. What is an open relay?